html-screen-capture-js/html-screen-capture-js/README.md

 <a name="technicalOverview"></a>
 ## Technical Overview

-The code gets an HTML document as a parameter, and returns a new lightweight self-contained HTML document object that preserves the original appearance.
-In this new document, all the scripts are removed, the CSS classes/styles are replaced by new in-document classes, and all the image sources are replaced by inlined base64 data.
+The code gets an HTML document as a parameter, and returns a new lightweight, self-contained HTML document object that preserves the appearance of the original page.
+The newly generated document strips out all scripts; CSS classes/styles are replaced by new in-document classes; and all image sources are replaced by inlined base64-encoded versions.
+The result is a single HTML document that looks like the original web page, but has no external dependencies like *.js, *.css, *.png, etc.
-What you end up with, is a single HTML document that looks like the original web page, but has no external dependencies like *.js, *.css, *.png, etc. so it can easily be displayed, saved, or transferred.
+It can easily be displayed, saved, archived or transferred.
 Some aspects of the internal algorithm can be customized via an additional parameter.
 The source code is written in ES6, and transpiled to ES5.

 <a name="installation"></a>
 ## Installation